dyle/qkd-build/README.md

 # qkd-build

-## AIT QKD R10 build environment based on debian:jessie
+## AIT QKD R10 build environment based on ubuntu:bionic

-This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Debian Jessie.
+This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Ubuntu bionic (18.04).

 ---